-What You Need to Obtain a Bhutan Work Visa
+Requirements to Obtain Bhutan Work Visas

 Applicants will need to provide a series of documents with their permit application to receive a confirmation for work.
 As an employer, you may choose to help your employee with this process, though it’s not required.
 Necessities include:

 - A valid passport.